Algebraicity of ratios of special $L$-values for $\mathrm{GL}(n)$: Introduction

 \subsection{Acknowledgements}

 The present work started as a reading project of the papers of Mahnkopf \cite{Mahnkopf-98, Mahnkopf-05} by the two authors with Dipendra Prasad whom we would like to thank for the discussions and constant encouragement.
 We thank Laurent Clozel for directing us to \cite[\S 4.6]{Moeglin-00}, Nadir Matringe for confirming and outlining a proof of a version of Lemma 5.1, and Arvind Nair and Ravi Raghunathan for several helpful discussions.
-We thank an anonymous referee for encouraging us to generalize the scope of our results.
+We thank anonymous referees for their valuable comments to improve the article, and encouragement to generalize the scope of our results.
 The second named author is partly supported by DST-SERB POWER Grant No. SPG/2022/001738.